anandsaha/nips.cocob.pytorch/README.md

 | adam      | 0.0001        | 480.96              |
 | cocob     | N/A           | 631.81              |

+The graphs which shoot down actually could fit the entire training dataset, hence accuracy became 1.

 ![CIFAR10a](images/cifar1.png)

 With batchsize of 1000 and L or 1e-2 (this smoothened the loss function and made cocob perform better):